data-to-insight/dfe-csc-api-data-flows/docs/data_anonymisation.md

 #### 5. Validation & Integrity Checks

-To ensure data integrity post-anonymisation:
+During D2I pre-deployment testing, we add an additional safety/failsafe check, to ensure anonymisation:

 - Each anonymised record is compared against the original to confirm full transformation.
-- Any unchanged values are flagged and corrected before finalisation.
+- Any unchanged values are flagged for additional manual visual checks.
-- Randomised values are checked against predefined constraints to maintain logical validity.

 ### Mathematical Improbability of Re-Identification

-Given our approach, the probability of successfully reconstructing original records is effectively zero:
+Given our approach, the probability of either successfully reconstructing original records, or any form of direct association with live individual data records is effectively zero:

-- **SHA-256 hashing** ensures a brute-force attack would require computational resources beyond feasibility.
+- **SHA-256 hashing** ensures a brute-force attempt would require computational resources beyond feasibility.
 - **Pseudorandom attribute substitution** removes any direct correlation to the original data.
 - **Randomised dates and categorical values** eliminate predictability, making linkage attacks impractical.
 - **Cross-record inconsistencies** prevent meaningful insights from being derived even if partial data is visible.
+- **Daily re-anonymisation** daily re-anonymisation of records ensures an additional level of randomisation between tests.

 Through a multi-layered anonymisation strategy, we guarantee that re-identification of individuals is infeasible, ensuring compliance with data privacy regulations and best practices.
 The highest standards of data security are upheld throughout our processes.